fastrgv/AdaGate/README.md

 ## what is special about this project?
 Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves version 3.3 core profile contexts.
 Compiles and runs on both GNU/Linux and Mac OS-X systems.
 This project serves as a testbed for learning the complexities of modern OpenGL and GLSL.

-Focusing on portability and freedom, no coding effort or compromise has been made to accomodate proprietary operating systems.
+Focusing on portability and freedom, no coding specializations or compromises have been made to accomodate proprietary operating systems.
 It relies on free open source software:  a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

 If one defines "modern" OpenGL to mean version 3.3 or higher, then this may be the most functionally advanced demonstration of "modern" OpenGL using Ada to be found.
 Written in C++ style, the code neglects many safety features available to Ada, but it does serve as a fully functional example that focuses on learning OpenGL.
 The Ada bindings are thin, so the relationship to C++ methodology is transparent.
 Developers should note that these Ada bindings can be used as a standalone library for most any OpenGL project that uses Ada.